calv8n/FinsightAgent/README.md

 | Multi-hop pandas    | D01–D05 | Income statements, LBO, sensitivity tables          |

 **Reported metrics:** average judge score (0–3), code execution success rate, average iterations per question, latency p50 and p95.

----

-## Interview Talking Points

-**Why CodeAct instead of fixed tool schemas?**
-Tool schemas force you to pre-define every action the agent can take.
-CodeAct lets the agent write arbitrary Python — so it can build DataFrames, run regressions, simulate Monte Carlo paths, compute IRR — without me having to anticipate any of it in advance.
-The agent's action space is the full Python standard library plus numpy and pandas.

-**Why raw HTTP instead of an LLM SDK?**
-Full visibility into every request and response.
-The message history structure, retry logic, and rate-limit handling are explicit and debuggable.
-Nothing is hidden behind an abstraction, which matters both for correctness and for being able to explain exactly what's happening in an interview.

-**Why Docker instead of restricted `exec()`?**
-In-process `exec()` with a restricted `__builtins__` dict can be escaped via `ctypes`, `gc` object traversal, or `__class__.__mro__` attribute chains.
-Docker provides OS-level isolation — separate network namespace, separate PID namespace, kernel-enforced memory limits.
-Four independent security layers need to fail simultaneously for anything unsafe to execute.

-**Why BM25 alongside dense vectors?**
-Dense retrieval is strong at semantic similarity but misses exact keyword matches — ticker symbols, Item numbers, specific financial line items like "operating cash flow".
-BM25 catches those.
-RRF fusion consistently outperforms either retriever alone on financial text.

-**Why a cross-encoder reranker on top of RRF?**
-Cosine similarity scores each passage independently of the query.
-A cross-encoder sees the query and passage concatenated and scores them jointly — far more accurate at distinguishing topically related passages from passages that actually answer the question.
-Applied only to the top 10 RRF candidates so latency stays manageable.

-**How does the conversation history rolling window work?**
-The original user query is pinned at index 0.
-The first assistant response is pinned at index 1.
-When total messages exceed the window limit, the oldest middle pairs are dropped.
-The LLM always has the original question and the most recent context, regardless of session length.